‘People don’t want to buy a quarter-inch drill bit. They want a quarter-inch hole.’

 Buying Motivation: Anybody Can Harness It

-Fortunately for us, the year is 2019 (soon to be 2020) and we don’t have to rely on television or radio to get our message across.
-Social media offers brand’s the perfect opportunity to target their ideal market for very low costs…
+Fortunately, we don’t have to rely on television or radio to get our message across.
+Social media offers the brand’s the perfect opportunity to target their ideal market for very low costs…

 The answer to this buying motivation question is 100% dependent on your industry, but there is an incredibly simple framework that any brand/business can use…